How to separate Thai Massage from yoga

-However the truth is that it is not a very practical technique for several reasons:
+But the truth is that it is not a very practical technique for several reasons:

-- The client has to be able to comfortably sit cross legged and with a straight back.
-That excludes the majority of western clients right there.
+- The client has to be able to comfortably sit cross-legged and with a straight back.
+That excludes the majority of Western clients right there.

 - The client’s back is totally unsupported, making this one of the least comfortable techniques for the client.

 - The client’s hand tends to easily slip from the temple.
 This is about as far from a passive technique as you can get.
-This kind of technique fits better into a partner yoga style session than into an easy, passive, relaxing Thai Massage session.
+This kind of technique fits better into a partner yoga session than into an easy, passive, relaxing Thai Massage session.

 Your average client will be more comfortable and at ease with a passive massage without tricked-out positions or partner yoga moves, and will be more likely to return for more sessions.

 But you never know when you will get a client who loves some of those fancy positions.
-For those people you can pull out all the stops.
+For those people, you can pull out all the stops.

 I remember I once had a client who went by the nickname of “Stretch”.
-He was a middle aged man and had never practiced yoga in his life.
+He was a middle-aged man and had never practiced yoga in his life.

 But somehow he loved to be stretched to the extreme.
 His only reason for getting my Thai Massage sessions was to experience the most extreme stretches I could come up with.